heritai/ml_challenge_emergency_response/README.md

 ├── requirements.txt # List of Python dependencies.
 ├── README.md # This file.
 ```

 ## Dependencies

-The following Python libraries are required:
+This project requires the following Python libraries:

 *   pandas
 *   numpy